tomstorey/c2500re/README.md

 ### GPIO
 Since this system was designed for a specific purpose, beyond an LED which is controllable by writing to a register (see [System Control Register](#system-control-register)) there is no other GPIO capability built in.

-Having said that, I have an idea that it may be possible to design an small PCB to break out parts of the address and data busses via one of the flash sockets.
-This would provide an ability to read and write some latches or other simple peripherals.
-However, given that this is a memory socket, no access to other bus signals is possible, and it would not be possible to provide interrupts, so usefulness is limited to simple IO.
+Having said that, I have designed a board which can be inserted into one of the flash sockets to provide some buttons, switches, and displays for some basic IO.
+Refer to the [Flash IO Board](#flash-io-board) section for further details.

 ### DMA
 No general purpose DMA controllers have yet been identified, but given the high level of integration in the Cisco branded chips, I would not be surprised if something exists, and it would be really nice to find at least one.
 TODO